Nutriepigenomics: Research of nutriepigenomics

-Most research to date use common rodent models to investigate the role of nutrition on phenotype.
-Popular areas to investigate include IUGR studies, whereby rodents, and sometimes sheep, are subjected to a variety of nutritional conditions.
 A model for studying IUGR in rodent was developed by Simmons et al. (2010) and is used to investigate type II diabetes.
 The maternal rats have their uterine arteries ligated, causing altered use of glucose and insulin in the fetus and can therefore serve as a model for diabetes.
 These growth-retarded rats were found to be highly similar to human fetuses, as they both display symptoms such as lowered glucose and insulin levels.
 Gestational diabetes may also be studied through chemical induction using streptozotocin treatment of the pregnant rats.
 Streptozotocin can cause destruction of the beta cells within the pancreas depending on the concentration given.